Lucide/Notes/c++/1-The Basics.md

 ```

 `std::cout << "Hello, World!\n"`\
 The operator `<<` ("put to") writes its second argument onto its first.
-In this
-case, the string literal `"Hello, World!\n"` is written onto the standard output stream `std::cout`.\
+In this case, the string literal `"Hello, World!\n"` is written onto the standard output stream `std::cout`.\
 The `std::` specifies that the name `cout` is to be found in the standard-library namespace. `using namespace std` tells the compiler to take everything that's in the `std` namespace and dump it in the global namespace.

 ## 1.3 Functions

 The semantics of argument passing are identical to the semantics of initialization.
-That
-is, argument types are checked and implicit argument type conversion takes place when necessary.
-For example:
+That is, argument types are checked and implicit argument type conversion takes place when necessary:
 ```cpp
 double s2 = sqrt(2);       // call sqrt() with the argument double{2}
 double s3 = sqrt("three"); // error : sqr t() requires an argument of type double
 ```
 A function declaration may contain argument names.
-This can be a help to the reader of a program, but unless the declaration is also a function definition, the compiler simply ignores such names.
-For example:
+This can be a help to the reader of a program, but unless the declaration is also a function definition, the compiler simply ignores such names:
 ```cpp
 double sqrt(double d); // return the square root of d double square(double); // return the square of the argument
 ```
-The type of a function consists of its return type and the sequence of its argument types.
-For example:
+The type of a function consists of its return type and the sequence of its argument types:
 ```cpp
 double get(const vector<double>& vec, int index); // type: double(const vector<double>&,int)
 ```
 A function can be a member of a class.
-For such a member function, the name of its class is also part of the function type.
-For example:
+For such a member function, the name of its class is also part of the function type:
 ```cpp
 char& String::operator[](int index);
 ```